Peugeot 208 hatchback review

 - Quite expensive

-The Peugeot 208 hatchback is the French brand's best-selling model and has evolved from the iconic Peugeot 205 supermini.
-The small five-door is a direct rival to the Ford Fiesta, Renault Clio and Volkswagen Polo, and while it still competes with the Vauxhall Corsa, it now shares a great deal with it too.
+The Peugeot 208 hatchback is the French brand's best-selling model and continues a lineage started by the iconic Peugeot 205 supermini.
+The small five-door is a direct rival to the Ford Fiesta, Renault Clio and Volkswagen Polo, and while it still competes with the Vauxhall Corsa, it now shares a great deal with it, too.
 The latest 208 marks the occasion that, for the first time, Peugeot is offering a fully electric version of one of its cars in the form of the Peugeot e-208, which we've reviewed separately.

 Recent hits like the Peugeot 3008 SUV meant hopes were high that the 208 would continue the brand’s success, firmly closing the door on the ugly and poorly built cars of its recent past.
 Happily the manufacturer has succeeded, distilling the impressive design of its SUVs into this small but crucial model to take the fight to a range of competitive rivals.

-This 208 looks like no other supermini, with a sophisticated face and fang-like LED daytime running lights, along with contrasting wheel arches and a black roof for sporty GT Line models.
-The wheels are pushed out to each corner, and the rear C-pillars and short, rounded hatchback are clearly inspired by the Peugeot 205.
+This 208 looks like no other supermini, with a sophisticated face and fang-like LED daytime running lights, along with contrasting wheelarches and a black roof for sporty GT models.
+The wheels are pushed out to each corner, and the rear pillars and short, rounded hatchback are clearly inspired by the Peugeot 205.

 It's likely to attract customers who'd never considered a Peugeot supermini before and they're likely to be very impressed by the interior.
 Sophisticated, soft-touch materials, lashings of piano black trim, contrasting stitching and a digital instrument display are features more commonly associated with executive cars, but they're all here.
-In fact, Allure trims and above even get a new 3D driver's display for an even more impressive effect.
+In fact, the higher trim models even get a new 3D driver's display for an even more impressive effect.

-There's lots of kit too, including 17-inch alloy wheels, LED rear lights and wireless charging for the Allure, while GT Line cars get a sporty makeover and LED headlights.
-The 208 isn't cheap as a result - in fact, our test car came in at around £3,000 more than the equivalent Renault Clio.
+There's lots of kit too, including 16-inch alloy wheels and a small digital dial display for Active Premium cars, while the Allure Premium trim introduces equipment such as LED ‘Claw Effect’ front lights and a 180-degree parking camera.
+The GT and GT Premium cars get a sporty makeover with a contrasting black roof panel, dark chrome trim and full LED headlights.
+The 208 isn't cheap as a result – in fact, our test car came in at around £3,000 more than the equivalent Renault Clio.
 Peugeot is confident there'll be finance deals to keep monthly payments for the 208 competitive.